skills17/euroskills-web-development-2023/src/modules/module-e/INSTRUCTIONS.md

 Therefore, they have to be implemented a bit differently and for this to work, the app needs to be always open.

 - The app polls the provided endpoint every 10 seconds in the background
-- If there is a new article, a notification should be shown, but only if the app is not visible at the moment (open in the background or in another tab)
+- If there is a new article, a notification should be shown, but only if the app is not visible at the moment (app window open in the background)
 - The notification contains the title of the new article and an application icon

 ## Task 3: Creating a Web Component